softcraftsman/sas/README.md

 ## Prepare the storage accounts
 In order to allow this application to modify the storage accounts, it will require Storage Blob Data Owner permission for each of the storage accounts.

+Considering our App was registered as "sas" under Azure Active Directory, the access control addition would look like the image below.

 ![image](https://raw.githubusercontent.com/fabriciosanchez/sas/main/assets/blog-owner-contributor.png)

 Enable CORS on the storage accounts pointing to the Static Web App url.